TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 Indeed users are able to edit and update most of their Personal Data held by Indeed on the Site, and if you have any queries or complaints we encourage you to contact us here.

 Alternatively, if you do not wish to do this you may make a formal request to have Indeed rectify any inaccurate Personal Data on your behalf by sending an email to privacy-dept @ indeed.com from the email address associated with your account.
-Your email should also attach a copy of your passport or national identity card (for identity verification purposes).

 **10.2 The Right to Object to or Restrict the Processing of Your Personal Data**

 If you have any queries or complaints about how we process your Personal Data we encourage you to contact us here.

 Alternatively, if you do not wish to do this you may make a formal request to object to, or restrict, processing of your Personal Data by Indeed.
 In order to do so please send an email to privacy-dept @ indeed.com from the email address associated with your account.
-Your email should also attach a copy of your passport or national identity card (for identity verification purposes).

 **10.3 The Rights of Access to and Portability of Your Personal Data**

 Indeed users are able to access most of their Personal Data held by Indeed on the Site, and if you have any queries or complaints we encourage you to contact us here.

 Alternatively, if you do not wish to do this you may make a formal request to access your Personal Data held by Indeed.
 In order to do so, please send an email to privacy-dept @ indeed.com from the email address associated with your account, and paste the following sentence in your email: “I am requesting to access my personal data.”
-Your email should also attach a copy of your passport or national identity card (for identity verification purposes).
 Indeed will provide your Personal Data to you in a portable format to allow it to be transmitted to third parties.

 **10.4 The Right to Delete Your Personal Data**

 Indeed users are able to edit and update most of their Personal Data held by Indeed on the Site, and if you have any queries or complaints we encourage you to contact us here.

 Alternatively, if you do not wish to do this, you may make a formal request delete your Personal Data held by Indeed.
 In order to do so, please email to privacy-dept @ indeed.com from the email address associated with your account, and paste the following sentence in your email: “I am requesting to delete my personal data.”
-Your email should also attach a copy of your passport or national identity card (for identity verification purposes).
 Once your request has been confirmed, Indeed will initiate the necessary steps to execute this exercise, including the deletion of your Indeed account.
 Where the deletion request relates to Personal Data that you previously requested be made public on Indeed (e.g. a Job Seeker posting a public resume), we will make reasonable efforts to inform any other controllers of this request.

 **PLEASE NOTE: by requesting the deletion of your Personal Data, you will no longer be able to create an account with Indeed using the same email address.
 If you simply wish to close your account, please click the “close my account” button in your account page.**